Ren0k/Project-Atmospheric-Drag/README.md

 Its found in the physics file as:
 > DRAG_MULTIPLIER // Overall multiplier to drag based on mach

-We repeated the process, get the interpolated value, and apply it to all 6 Cd Values.
+We repeat the process, get the interpolated value, and apply it to all 6 Cd Values.
 The interpolated value is 0.5, applying to all drag cubes:
 XP = A: 2.432 Cd: 0.00505
 XN = A: 2.432 Cd: 0.00505